Constant-Development/cr-grandma/README.md

 ### [tnj-development](https://github.com/tnj-development)

-* Added TNJ's Hug System | It was removed from their Repository though, we are using it within this Resource.
+* Added TNJ's Hug System | It was removed from their Repository although, we are using it within this Resource.

 ## Installation